 I then spent 6 years writing reviews, booking everything with my own money (and points).
 As my social media and website grew I started to attract the attention of hotel management and marketing teams…

-Nowadays I’m in the fortunate position of being offered complimentary press stays at some absolutely remarkable properties but I’m not going to lie, it’s taken a lot of unpaid work to get here!
+Nowadays I’m in the fortunate position of being offered complimentary stays at some absolutely remarkable properties but I’m not going to lie, it’s taken a lot of unpaid work to get here!

 I still insist on total transparency though, so I will always let my audience know how I’ve booked a hotel or flight and I will never accept an invitation of a complimentary stay or flight that comes with any strings or editorial control attached.

 I still also book plenty of stays with my own money as it gives me the freedom to travel exactly where and when I want without always depending on publicists.
+Being a travel agent also means that I am able to book cash stays at reduced travel industry rates.

-I personally use Classic Travel to book my hotel stays since they charge the Best Available Rate, exactly matching the hotel’s own website but also give all of these COMPLIMENTARY additional extras:
+We offer our clients the Best Available Rate, exactly matching the hotel’s own website but also give all of these COMPLIMENTARY additional extras:

 - $100 USD hotel credit